 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration such as various discounts and schemes offered by the Company as a part of contract and revision for changes in commodity prices) allocated to that performance obligation.

-Accumulated experience is used to estimate and provide for the discounts and returns, expected customer settlement for price changes and expected future sales volume for amortisation of upfront payment to customers, using the expected value method.
+Accumulated experience is used to estimate and provide for the discounts and returns, expected customer settlement for price changes and expected future sales volume for amortization of upfront payment to customers, using the expected value method.

 b) Leases As a lessee